first-timers/app/README.md

 ### 💡💥❓ How things work

 Say I’m a Hoodie contributor and find a typo somewhere.
 Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like **first-timers-only-typo-in-title.** GitHub will then notify the "first-timers-only issue bot" about the new branch using Webhooks.
-The bot is listening to any new branch was created starting with **first-timers-only** and it will create a new issue at _https://github.com/hoodiehq/camp/issues/new_ with a template and assign the first-timers-only and the up-for-grabs label.
+The bot is listening to any new branch starting with **first-timers-only** and it will create a new issue on your repo.
+It is currently setup to the Hoodie repo with a template and assigns the first-timers-only and up-for-grabs labels but can be modified by the developer.
 The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".

 ### 🕜 💻 Setup
 ```